Parity-Aware Byte-Pair Encoding: Improving Cross-lingual Fairness in Tokenization: Parity-aware Byte Pair Encoding

-Our adjustment to the Classical BPE objective (\cref{eq:bpe_objective}) explicitly encodes our earlier notion of tokenizer fairness: equality across per-language compression rates.
-Formally, parity-aware BPE seeks a merge list $\merges=[\merge_{1},\dots,\merge_{K}]$ that maximizes the \emph{minimum} compression rate across languages:
+Our adjustment to the Classical BPE objective (\Cref{eq:bpe_objective}) explicitly encodes our definition of tokenizer fairness: equality of compression rates across languages.
+Formally, Parity-aware BPE seeks a merge list $\merges=[\merge_{1},\dots,\merge_{K}]$ that maximizes the \emph{minimum} compression rate across languages:

-This min-max objective trades a small amount of global compression for fairness across languages.
+We call this a fair-max objective; it trades a small amount of global compression for cross-lingual parity.